Nibble and Dine

 Storage instructions

-• Once the lemon popsicles are fully frozen, you can store them in the freezer in the popsicle mold.
+• Once the popsicles are fully frozen, you can store them in the freezer in the popsicle mold.

 • Or, you can unmold the popsicles and store them in a single layer in zip-top bags (with as much air removed from the bags as possible).